-There are horror stories all over the place about people with bad credit being turned away when trying to buy a cell phone and set up wireless service.
+It’s common for people with bad credit to get turned away when trying to buy a cell phone and set up wireless service.

 Why is Your Credit Score Important When You’re Shopping for a Cell Phone?

 Cell phones aren’t just getting smarter all the time, they’re also getting more expensive.
 Cell phone carriers understand that the average consumer can’t just fork over cash for a phone, so they break the price down into smaller payments.

 The cell phone carriers want to make sure that you’ll be able to make your payments.
 They do this by running a credit check.
 If your rating is too low, they will not let you purchase the new phone.

 However, even with a low credit score, there are still plenty of options available.

 What to Look For in a Cell Phone Plan